-- Analysis of internal flooding due to the circumferential rupturing of non Seismic Class piping (A1 in Attachment 1) Results: The analyses have been completed and have meant the incorporation of improvements at the plants. - Analysis of water containers rupturing with major fluid releases (A2) Results: The analyses have been completed and have meant the incorporation of improvements at some plants. - Analysis of dam rupture scenarios (A3).
-Results: Already commented in section 4.1.3 - Analysis of possible combinations of credible extreme natural events (A4) Results: The analyses have been completed without significant aspects for the implementation of improvements having been identified. - Analysis of extreme temperatures on site (A5) Results: The analyses have been completed without significant aspects for the implementation of improvements having been identified. - Site access capacity studies (A6) Results: The analyses have been completed and have meant the incorporation of improvements at several plants. - Analysis of potential risk due to H2 in buildings annexed to containment (A7) Results: The licensees have carried out the studies requested, these currently being in the phase of evaluation by the CSN. - Analysis of consequences of the containment flooding strategy for instruments (A8)
+- Analysis of internal flooding due to the circumferential rupturing of non-Seismic Class piping (A1 in Attachment 1) Results: The analyses have been completed and have meant the incorporation of improvements at the plants. - Analysis of water containers rupturing with major fluid releases (A2) Results: The analyses have been completed and have meant the incorporation of improvements at some plants. - Analysis of dam rupture scenarios (A3).
+Results: Already commented in section 4.1.3.
+A more extensive description is given in section 4.1.5. - Analysis of possible combinations of credible extreme natural events (A4) Results: The analyses have been completed without significant aspects for the implementation of improvements having been identified. - Analysis of extreme temperatures on site (A5) Results: The analyses have been completed without significant aspects for the implementation of improvements having been identified. - Site access capacity studies (A6) Results: The analyses have been completed and have meant the incorporation of improvements at several plants. - Analysis of potential risk due to H2 in buildings annexed to containment (A7) Results: The licensees have carried out the studies requested.
+Considering the implementation of PARs and FCVS, the estimated amounts of hydrogen at the Containment annex buildings are well below 4%, and no significant aspects for the implementation of improvements have been identified.

-Results: The analyses have been completed and have meant the incorporation of improvements at some plants.

-- Analysis of possible improvements to be implemented for severe accidents arising during shutdown (A9) Results: On-going.
-A number of difficulties have been encountered due to the scarcity of international experience. - Analysis of the human resources of the emergency response organisation (I7) Results: Following a number of interactions between the CSN and the licensees, the latter have developed specific methodologies taking into account the experience existing in the USA. - Analysis of I&C survival in Severe Accident Environments (I17) Results: On-going.
-A number of difficulties have been encountered due to the scarcity of international experience. - Analysis of Control Room habitability improvements (I20) Results: The analyses have been completed and have meant the incorporation of improvements at all the plants.
+- Analysis of consequences of the containment flooding strategy for instruments (A8) Results: The analyses have been completed and have meant the incorporation of improvements at some plants. - Analysis of possible improvements to be implemented for severe accidents arising during shutdown (A9) Results: The analyses have been completed and have meant the development of severe accident guidelines specific for shutdown conditions. - Analysis of the human resources of the emergency response organisation (I7) Results: Following a number of interactions between the CSN and the licensees, the latter have developed specific methodologies taking into account the experience existing in the USA. - Analysis of I&C survival in Severe Accident Environments (I17) Results: The analyses have been completed and as, a result, the existing Severe Accident Mitigation Guidelines (SAMG) have been improved including a list with the I&C that would likely remain available. - Analysis of Control Room habitability improvements (I20) Results: The analyses have been completed and have meant the incorporation of improvements at all the plants.